 Where are classes held?

-The Tech Learning Collective partners with several organizations that provide classroom spaces around New York City.
-We typically determine the classroom location for a specific course one to two months before the course begins.
-Course locations are determined based on a combination of classroom and teacher availability.
+We typically determine the classroom location for an in-person event one to two months before it is scheduled to begin.
+Physical locations are determined based on a combination of classroom and teacher availability.

 When is the next class going to start?

-- For information about public workshops and events, visit our events page and subscribe to our event calendar.
+- For information about public workshops, webinars, and events, visit our events page and subscribe to our event calendar.

 - The schedules for our courses are available only to pre-enrolled students; you must first apply for pre-enrollment before you can view upcoming course schedules.
 Refer to our enrollment process for more details.